raptorair2005-ctrl/Meeland-hack-beta/README.md

 # Meeland-hack-beta
-DISCLAIM:
-This script was created for educational use only; all testing was done on friends.
-I assume no responsibility for any illegal use of this script.
+DISCLAIM: This script is provided for educational purposes only.
+All testing was conducted in controlled and authorized environments.
+I do not take responsibility for any misuse or illegal use of this script.

 INSTRUCTION: Meeland.io: Under develop, at the moment there is Fly and AutoClose base
 Instruction: